Who We Are

 Membership

-Membership is open to anyone, the annual subscription being £15.00 which entitles the member free entry to all eight monthly meetings.
+Membership is open to anyone, the annual subscription being £20 which entitles the member free entry to all eight monthly meetings.
 Meetings are held in Montrose Museum at 7:30pm.
-Visitors are welcome at £3.00 per meeting.
+Visitors are welcome at £5.00 per meeting.
 School age children are admitted free.
-Please contact us if you wish to find out more about joining.
+(As the Society is not equipped to receive payments by credit or debit cards, the preferred method of receiving annual subscriptions and fees for visitors is payment by cash at the reception desk at meetings.
+However payment may be made by on-line bank transfer from suitable mobile phones or other computers directly to the Society's bank account.)

 Where we are ...